bizagiengineering/perf-test-executor/README.md

 # perf-test-executor

 #Introduction
-This tool orchestrates performance test developed with gradle, jmeter, etc
+This tool orchestrates performance tests built with gradle, jmeter, etc

 #Getting Started
 1. You need to install Scala 2.11